rafonseca/SoSql/README.md

 # SoSql

 A SQL variation that allows for statements stacking.
-It is just syntax sugar for Common Table Expressions (the WITH clause).
+It is essentially syntax sugar for Common Table Expressions (the WITH clause).

 ## Why

-- SQL is an widely adopted standard.
+- SQL is a widely adopted standard.
 - We can only talk to PostgreSQL in SQL.
 - I wish there were a few modifications.

 ## How

-- While the SQL commitee does not approve my suggestions, we can transpile SoSql to SQL (and SQL to SoSql) using the binary provided here.
+- While the SQL committee does not approve my suggestions, we can transpile SoSql to SQL (and SQL to SoSql) using the binary provided here.

 ## What